- Bats Right, Throws Right

 Jae-hong Park is a former Korea Baseball Organization Rookie of the Year and All-Star who was a 30-30 man three times, becoming the first KBO player to reach that mark.
 A four-time Gold Glove winner in the outfield, he has played for South Korea in the Olympics.

 Park was the All-Star third baseman in the 1993 Asian Championship, in which South Korea won Silver.
 In the 1994 Baseball World Cup, Park played for the South Korean national team and helped them to a Silver Medal.
 He hit .293/.383/.585 with 11 runs in 10 games and was error-free at third base.
+He helped South Korea win Silver in the 1994 Asian Games.
 He also played for Korea in the 1995 Asian Championship, helping them win a spot in the 1996 Olympics.

 Park debuted in 1996 with the Hyundai Unicorns.
 He hit .295/.369/.556 with 36 steals and a league-leading 30 home runs.
 The rookie became the first player in the 15-year history of the KBO to reach the 30-30 mark.
 He also drove in 108 runs, leading the league, giving him two legs of the Triple Crown.
 Additionally, he shone in the field, winning a KBO Gold Glove to complete the all-around season.
 He was a unanimous pick as the KBO Rookie of the Year.